smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 mov [rbp-8], rax ; store the window ptr
 {% endhighlight %}

-Recall that it is now necessary to specify the `rip` register as we are creating **PIE** and that it is not necessary to provide any definition of the library functions to our code, contrary to other languages such as C or C++ as we saw in [chapter 5](pt5#calling-a-custom-c-function).
+Moreover, it is now also necessary to specify the `rip` register as we are creating a **PIE** and it is not necessary to provide any definition of the library functions to our code, contrary to other languages such as C or C++ as we saw in [chapter 5](pt5#calling-a-custom-c-function).

 We can now add the other function calls, that are much simpler in terms of arguments :